sofiewallin/SeriesTracker-REST-API/README.md

 # Series Tracker REST API

 This is a REST API for an application called Series Tracker.
-I have developed the API and the application as part of a school project.
-The purpose of the project is to learn how to create a REST API using Node.js, Express and MongoDB and then consume the API in a web application using a JavaScript framework.
+I have developed the API, a small [application for administrating the series](https://github.com/sofiewallin/SeriesTracker-admin) and the [main application](https://github.com/sofiewallin/SeriesTracker-web-app) as part of a school project.
+The purpose of the project was to learn how to create a REST API using Node.js, Express and MongoDB and then consume the API in a web application using a JavaScript framework.

 Series Tracker allows a user to track all the series they are watching, that they want to watch or that they have already watched.
 When the user adds series they can choose to add it as "Watching now", "Watch next" or "Have watched" and the user can also mark which episodes they have watched and get an overview of which episodes to watch next.
 At this point there is no registering function for the application and it runs on only one user.